lasarobotics/FTCVision/README.md

 ## Status
 This library is currently under insanely active development.
 We're in the **Beta** phase right now.
 If you have any questions or would like to help, send a note to `smo-key` (contact info on profile).
 Thank you!

+Here are some cool pictures of what FTCVision can do...

 #### Accuracy Test
 ![Can it detect the beacon?](https://raw.githubusercontent.com/lasarobotics/ftcvision/img/test2.png)